SaxtonGrey/SaxtonGrey/README.md

 Welcome to my corner of the web!
 I'm not just a front-end web developer; I'm a creative visionary with an unrelenting commitment to perfection.
 My mission?
 To craft digital experiences that are not just functional, but awe-inspiring.
 Let me show you how I make pixels dance and websites sing!

 ## 🚀 Explore My Portfolio
-🌟 Dive into my world of design and development at <a href="[https://www.riotmedia.co/](https://folio-saxtongrey.vercel.app/)">Riot Media</a>.
+🌟 Dive into my world of design and development at <a target="blank" href="https://folio-saxtongrey.vercel.app/">Riot Media</a>.
 Witness the fusion of aesthetics and functionality that defines my work.
 It's more than just websites; it's digital artistry.

 ## 🤝 What I'm On the Hunt For